yoga instructor pay

 My Fears About A Yoga Instructor Salary

-I was so freaked out about being poor as a yoga teacher that I couldn’t get “unstuck” about pursuing my dream to teach yoga.
+I was so freaked out about being poor as a yoga instructor that I couldn’t get “unstuck” about pursuing my dream to teach yoga.
 I finally resorted to hiring a life coach and he asked me a totally life-changing question:

-I recited to him ALL my yoga teacher friends who weren’t making a lot of money teaching studio yoga classes.
+I recited to him ALL my yoga instructor friends who weren’t making a lot of money teaching studio yoga classes.
 And even though they were all super nice yogis, they didn’t seem to really have their financial life together.

 “Well”, he said, “what about